Insektaure/pkDex/README.md

   - Download updates directly from the application (**_must use the included Updater to apply updates_**)
   - If the updater application is not present, it will prompt you to download it from the `settings` menu when trying to launch it.
   - Can hide the bottom status bar
+  - Download & Extract the High Resolution images pack directly from the application from the `settings` menu (requires an internet connection)

 - **Cross-Platform Compatibility**:
   - Nintendo Switch (primary target)